 Reishi or Turkey Tail

 Ganoderma lucidum & Trametes versicolor

 These are both powerful mushrooms, and once again use what you have on hand.
-Where I live, Turkey Tails grow abundantly in our forests.
+Where I live, Turkey Tails grow abundantly in our forests (pictured below).
 The best time to harvest is in the cool wet autumn, winter or spring.
 But if you can get your hands on a tincture or the dried herb of either of these, your body will be happy.
-If you obtain tincture, take 2 tsp a day.
-If you have the dried mushroom, simmer it over night in a crock pot or several hours on the stove top, strain, mix with any of the herbs above or mint and / or honey (because it’s a strong taste) and enjoy a few cups a day.
-These mushrooms help lessen inflammation and increase endurance and strength.
-Not to mention they are powerful antimicrobials helping to stave away infection and illness.
-Both of these have a huge range of application, but I’m keeping this short and sweet and to the top today.
+If you find a tincture, take 2 tsp a day.
+If you have the dried mushroom, simmer it over night in a crock pot or several hours on the stove top, strain, mix with any of the herbs above or mint and add a little honey (because it's a strong taste) and enjoy a few cups a day.
+These mushrooms reduce inflammation and increase endurance and strength.
+They are powerful antimicrobials protecting against infection.
+Like all herbs, they have a vast range of action not just limited to respiratory health.

-The homeopathic remedy called Carbo-Veg in a 30C potency works to take once daily if you have symptoms of “air hunger” or tight lungs, unable to take in a breath.
-It also helps the body remove toxins from the smoky air. (tip: you don’t need to “believe” in homeopathy for it to work 🙂 )
+The homeopathic remedy CARBO-VEG in a 30C potency taken once every 12 hours can be helpful if you have symptoms of "air hunger" or tight lungs, unable to take in a breath.
+It also helps the body remove toxins from the smoky air. (tip: you don't need to "believe" in homeopathy for it to work 🙂 )

 May the winds be calm and may rain bless the Earth,